HoneyBerries/XPBottling/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Acknowledgments

-- Built using the Bukkit API.
-- Inspired by the need for better XP management in Minecraft.

 Enjoy the plugin and happy bottling!